The Beginner’s Guide to Backpacking: Buying Backpacking Gear & Supplies

 - Sun Block: Sun block is definitely essential in certain geographies.
 Not so much if you’re in the forest for the majority of your trek.

-- Toiletries: For longer trips, I bring deodorant, toothbrush, and toothpaste.
+- Toiletries: Toothbrush, and toothpaste.

 - Bandana: I don’t pack a towel (too heavy), but I do pack a few bandanas to dry things.
 They are extremely light, but do the job nicely and you can tie them to the outside of your bag to dry.